How to Socialize Your Puppy

 When people feel negative emotions, their behavioral repertoire decreases.
 They are less likely to engage with the people around them, less likely to try new things, and their psychological resilience also decreases.

-Though I don’t know of any specific research on the topic, I believe that animals have similar experiences with positive and negative emotions.
-For example, a puppy who has had mostly positive experiences is more likely to greet other people and dogs with enthusiasm, explore new environments without hesitation, and engage in play.
+Though I don’t know of any specific research on the topic, I believe animals have similar experiences with positive and negative emotions.
+For example, a puppy with primarily positive experiences is more likely to greet other people and dogs enthusiastically, explore new environments without hesitation, and engage in play.

-An animal that has had mostly negative experiences is less likely to do any of the above, and their behavioral repertoire can be reduced to purely defensive behaviors like growling, biting, running away, and hiding.
+An animal who has had mostly negative experiences is less likely to do any of the above, and their behavioral repertoire can be reduced to purely defensive behaviors like growling, biting, running away, and hiding.

 What if you miss the socialization window?